-Even with very high rates of access to home computers and the Internet in developed countries, large disparities remain within countries.
-19 In the United States, for example, 9 million schoolchildren do not have access to the Internet at home with the lack of access being disproportionately concentrated among low-income and disadvantaged minority schoolchildren.20 Among schoolchildren living in households with \$25,000 or less of income 67 percent have access to a home computer and 59 percent have access to the Internet at home, whereas 98 percent of schoolchildren living in households with \$100,000 or more in income have access to a home computer and 97 percent have access to the Internet at home.
+Table 4Percentage of students with computer at home for schoolwork and Internet connection at home, Programme for International Student Assessment (PISA), OECD 2012 schoolchildren.
+Among schoolchildren living in households with \$25,000 or less of income 67% have access to a home computer and 59% have access to the Internet at home, whereas 98% of schoolchildren living in households with \$100,000 or more in income have access to a home computer and 97% have access to the Internet at home.
 Large disparities also exist across race and ethnicity.
-Among African-American schoolchildren 78 percent have home computers and 73 percent have home Internet access, and among Latino schoolchildren 78 percent have home computers and 71 percent have home Internet access.
-In contrast, 92 percent of white, non-Latino schoolchildren have home computers and 89 percent have home Internet access.
+Among African-American school-children 78% have home computers and 73% have home Internet access, and among Latino schoolchildren 78% have home computers and 71% have home Internet access.
+In contrast, 92% of white, non-Latino schoolchildren have home computers and 89% have home Internet access.